Download the Nature in Cities fact sheet (pdf)

 In addition to a second phase of the stormwater retention project, the Archdiocese and the Conservancy are also coordinating on two other environmental enhancement projects at Mount Olivet, which are being implemented in collaboration with two of TNC’s close partners.

 Casey Trees and TNC have installed more than 150 new trees at the cemetery and the TKF Foundation will work with TNC to install a commemorative, native pollinator garden and bench.
 These projects will provide habitat for wildlife, water filtration benefits, and shade and places of rest for visitors.

 The Mount Olivet project isn't our first collaboration with a local faith community.
 In 2015, Hyattsville's First United Methodist Church took action to address the 3 million gallons of stormwater its three-acre parking lot was shedding annually into Wells Run, an Anacostia River tributary.

-For the parking lots, engineers designed and contractors built bioretention facilities that mimic nature in capturing rainwater.
+The Nature Conservancy worked in partnership with the church and the Anacostia Watershed Society to implement a natural stormwater filtration system.
+Engineers designed and contractors built bioretention facilities in the parking lot that mimic nature in capturing rainwater.
 Students and volunteers also helped plant native trees and flowering shrubs to create rain gardens.